BESTSELLER/dependabot-circleci/README.md

 <br/>

-`dependabot-circleci` is, as its name suggests, a small dependabot for circleci orbs and images.
+`dependabot-circleci` is, as its name suggests, a small dependabot for CircleCI orbs and container images.
-We have created this as at the time of creation it was nearly impossible getting changes into the official [dependabot](https://github.com/dependabot/dependabot-core).
+We have created this as at the time of creation it was nearly impossible to get changes into the official [dependabot](https://github.com/dependabot/dependabot-core).

 ---
 <br/>

 ## Getting Started
-1. Install the `dependabot-circleci` [github app](https://github.com/apps/dependabot-circleci) in your organization.
+1. Install the `dependabot-circleci` [GitHub App](https://github.com/apps/dependabot-circleci) in your organization.
-2. You enable `dependabot-circleci` on specific repositories creating dependabot-circleci.yml configuration file in to your repository's .github directory. `dependabot-circleci` then raises pull requests to keep the dependencies you configure up-to-date.
+2. You enable `dependabot-circleci` on specific repositories by creating a `dependabot-circleci.yml` configuration file in your repository's `.github` directory. `dependabot-circleci` then raise pull requests to keep the dependencies you configure up-to-date.

 <br/>